 Volkswagen’s classic Tiguan interior, which means it’s simple and functional but not overly stylish.

-Others offer more legroom in the second row, but the Tiguan is the only vehicle in the class that can be had with seating for seven people.
+Others offer more legroom in the second row, but the New Tiguan 2023 is the only vehicle in the class that can be had with seating for seven people.

 The Tiguan comes standard with fabric seating and partial power adjustments for the front seats.